 Ingredients

-- Almonds and Cashews for garnish sliced or chopped
+- 1/2 cup Almonds and Cashews chopped or sliced for garnish

-- 1/2 - 1 cup half and half / Whole Milk for soaking semolina and saffron threads
+- 1 cup Half and Half / Whole Milk for soaking semolina

 Instructions